pirapira/ethereum-formal-verification-overview/README.md

 1. Know Solidity program's meaning without checking the bytecode.
 For this, one way is to write a Solidity interpreter in Coq or in an ML language.
 Another way is to compile a Solidity program into WhyML or F*.
 2. Check the above against the reality.
 We need a big set of tests to compare the above translation against the bytecode.
-3. The ML implementation can be translated into a proof assisstant (or we rely on Why3, in that case we need to trust the SMT solvers)
+3. The ML implementation can be translated into a proof assistant (or we rely on Why3, in that case we need to trust the SMT solvers)
 4.